lukacat10/milkAdmin/README.md

 That doesn't mean that things won't break.
 ### This thing is so old
-This thing is so old, that it required jdk 1.5.
+This thing is so old, that it used to require jdk 1.5.
 This thing is so old, that my entire intllij scrollbar was COMPLETELY yellow.
 This thing is so old, that it still treated item id's as integers.